Structure, Functionality, and Bioceramics - Design Principles for High Performance

 return alpha

-# Fitting with each model
+# Fit each model

 # Jander equation